ashwinnair10/ssl-doc/README.md

 ## SSH SECURITY
 ### SSH CONFIGURATION
 - Disabled root login and password-based authentication by modifying '/etc/ssh/sshd_config' and setting corresponding fields to 'NO'
-- Struggled quite a bit with the public key authentication.
+- Struggled a bit with the public key authentication.
     - Kept facing an error stating 'Permission denied(publickey)'.
-Trying to figure out what that is.
+Fixed it (had some trouble with the paths)